molgenis/molgenis-projects/LifeLinesNEXT/ID/readme.md

 $('next_nr_baby').matches(/^[0-9]{6}$/i).value()
 }
 ```
-Check if ID has ONLY has digits and 6 digits are used.
+Check if ID has ONLY digits and only variety of 6 digits can be used.

 ![NEXT_ID_model](/LifeLinesNEXT/ID/nummers.png)